pwr-ai/ai-department-website/content/authors/jakubik/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in Department of Artificial Intelligence, Wroclaw University of Science and Technology
+bio: PhD Student in Department of Artificial Intelligence, Wroclaw University of Science and Technology

 interests:
 - Deep learnning